Michael-Burke/basic-linux-training/README.md

 If successful, you should have a multi-colored cow and fortune printed in your terminal!

-## Excercise 2: Formating and Find / Replace
+## Exercise 2: Formating and Find / Replace

 You'll want to go learn about REGEX before continuing